-The Best Energy Drinks For 2020 (And Which to Avoid)
+The Best Energy Drinks for 2021, According to Dietitians

 Can an energy drink really be healthy?
 While there's wide speculation on energy drinks being healthy or unhealthy, there are in fact a few healthy energy drinks out there that aren't waist-widening beverages that cause jitters and make your heart pound.

 A new crop of energizing sips are sparkling waters with natural fruit flavors or tea-based beverages fueled with B vitamins and brain-boosting adaptogens, like L-theanine.
 They're also canned without added sugars and zero artificial sweeteners, flavors, and colors.
 Some use cold-pressed vegetable and fruit juices for color and extra nutrients.

 But how can you ensure that what you're drinking is going to give you the boost you need?
-To help you find the unhealthy and healthy energy drinks on the market, we tapped Dr. Mike Roussell, PhD, nutrition expert and co-founder of Neuro Coffee, as well as Hillary Cecere, RDN and registered dietitian for Eat Clean Bro.
+To help you find the unhealthy and healthy energy drinks on the market, we tapped five nutrition pros: Dr. Mike Roussell, Ph.D., nutrition expert and co-founder of Neuro Coffee; Hillary Cecere, RDN and registered dietitian for Eat Clean Bro; Dr. Nicole Avena, Ph.D., an assistant professor of neuroscience at the Mount Sinai School of Medicine and a visiting professor of Health Psychology at Princeton University; registered dietitian and certified diabetes expert Karen Graham, RD, CDE; and registered dietitian Talia Hauser, RD, LDN.

 How to pick the best healthy energy drinks.